 - If you become pregnant while taking CellCept, do not stop taking CellCept.
 Call your doctor right away.
-In certain situations, you and your doctor may decide that other medicines to prevent rejection may be right for you.
+You and your doctor may decide that other medicines to prevent rejection may be right for you.
 You and your doctor should report your pregnancy to the Mycophenolate Pregnancy Registry either:

 The purpose of this registry is to gather information about the health of you and your baby.

 Increased risk of getting certain cancers.
 People who take CellCept have a higher risk of getting lymphoma, and other cancers, especially skin cancer.
 Tell your doctor if you have:

 - unexplained fever, prolonged tiredness, weight loss or lymph node swelling

 - a brown or black skin lesion with uneven borders, or one part of the lesion does not look like the other